 William Cassidi believes in the holistic development of the child to his/her potential.
-It will provide a broad, balanced and differentiated curriculum.
-Our vision is to create motivated 'lifelong' learners through the use of Computing/ICT to enhance and extend learning and teaching across the whole curriculum.
+Our school vision statement is rooted in John 10:10.
+We want all who attend our school to experience 'Life in all Fullness'.
+We therefore ensure the curriculum content taught is broad, balanced and differentiated.
+We aim to create motivated 'life-long' learners through the use of Computing/ICT to enhance and extend learning and teaching across the whole curriculum.
 As Computing/ICT is continually developing and new technologies emerging, we as a school will strive to ensure that children's learning is supported with modern technology and an all-encompassing curriculum.